CodingWCal/club-goose/README.md

 > **Built for the "No Keyboards Allowed" Hackathon** 🚫⌨️

-A revolutionary hands-free music creation experience powered by voice commands, gesture recognition, and AI agents.
+A revolutionary hands-free music creation experience powered by voice commands and AI agents.
 Conduct your own electronic dance music with nothing but your voice!

 ![Club Goose Demo](https://img.shields.io/badge/Status-Live-brightgreen) ![Voice Control](https://img.shields.io/badge/Control-Voice%20%2B%20Gestures-blue) ![AI Powered](https://img.shields.io/badge/AI-Goose%20Agents-purple)

 ## 🎪 What is Club Goose?

 Club Goose transforms music production into an immersive, hands-free experience.
-Simply speak to control tempo, layers, and themes while enjoying reactive visuals that pulse with the beat.
+Simply speak to control melody, layers, and themes while enjoying reactive visuals that pulse with the beat.
 Our dancing goose mascot adds playful character to the experience, making music production accessible and engaging for users of all skill levels.
+Currently works 100% with just voice commands and will be implementing gesture controls in the future!

 ### 🎯 Key Features

 - **🎤 Voice Control**: Complete hands-free operation using natural speech
-- **🕺 Gesture Recognition**: Control music with body movements and poses
 - **🎵 EDM House Music**: Professional-quality electronic dance music generation
 - **🎨 Reactive Visuals**: Dynamic visualizations that respond to your music
 - **🦆 Dancing Goose**: Playful mascot that reacts to the beat
 - **🎪 Club Mode**: Immersive nightclub atmosphere with enhanced visuals
-- **📱 No Keyboards Required**: 100% voice and gesture-based interaction
+- **📱 No Keyboards Required**: 100% voice-based interaction

 ## 🤖 AI Agent Development